utPLSQL/utPLSQL-v2-v3-migration/README.md

 - Creates public synonyms for `utassert` and `utassert2` in utPLSQL v3 schema
 - Grants execute on packages: `ut_v2_migration`, `utassert`, `utassert2` to PUBLIC

+# Migration process

+## Requirements

+The migration process scans utPLSQL v2 meta-data tables:
+- ut_package
+- ut_suite
+- ut_config

+In order to be considered by migration process, Unit Test package needs to:
+- be registered in `ut_package` table - this can be done either by manually registering a package or by executing test package using utPLSQL v2 framework
+- be existing in the database
+- be valid

+User executing the migration needs to:
+- be the owner of migrated packages
+- have `create any procedure` system privilege

 ## Executing migration